jfriedlein/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch/README.md

 ## Installation and setup
-### Using Freeplane addon "h2aFreeplane-v2.0.addon.mm"
+### Using Freeplane addon "h2aFreeplane-vx.x.addon.mm"
 1. Install the mindmapping software Freeplane (https://docs.freeplane.org/) (ideally most recent version 1.12.8 or newer (tested for Linux 1.12.5 and Windows 1.12.8), for older versions see [section below](#using-freeplane-scripts))
-2. Download the Freeplane addon "h2aFreeplane-v2.0.addon.mm" (see releases) and save it somewhere on your PC
+2. Download the Freeplane addon "h2aFreeplane-vx.x.addon.mm" (see releases in column on the right) and save it somewhere on your PC
 3. Install the addon (Procedure: [Freeplane Addons](https://docs.freeplane.org/getting-started/Add-ons_(install).html))
     - In Freeplane, select Tools -> Add-ons -> Search and install -> Install add-on from a known location -> Search: select the file "h2aFreeplane-v2.0.addon.mm" from where you saved it
     - Click on "Install" (it might take 30 seconds until any message box pops up, because the prebuilt Python executables are about 100 MB large and need to be unpacked)